“PTSD is a whole-body tragedy, an integral human event of enormous proportions with massive repercussions.” – Susan

 Traumatic events, in some instances, can be too emotionally & mentally disruptive to cope with.
-A person can develop along with PTSD other psychiatric disorders to cope with the trauma.
-Some develop a dissociative disorder in an attempt to cope.
+A person can develop PTSD and other psychiatric disorders to cope with the trauma.
+Some develop Dissociative disorder in an attempt to cope.
 Dissociation means a change in consciousness, memory, identity, or how one views their surroundings.

 Different types of dissociation: